KoriH/dsci100/README.md

 The project achieved its goal of predicting the type of raisin with about an 85% accuracy rate when tested.

-This project was done as a group with: Kori H, Radman T, Hailey H, and Marcus L.
+This project was done as a group with: Radman Avakoli, Kori Huen, Hailey Han, Marcus Liang.